mshoaibtalha/time-Registere/README.md

 This app includes the hours tracking features such as a total hours and list of history.
 The user is able to delete a transaction.
 After a hours entry is deleted, the effect it had in local storage also removed.
-Clicking on a hour card make toggle effect and the user the ability to delete the Card.
+Clicking on a hour card make a toggle effect and the user the ability to delete the Card.
 All user's data is stored in their browser's local storage.

 ## Available Scripts